C-PANATORN/Drone-Image-Transfer-and-Processing-System/README.md

 ### Step 4: Save the Provided Code

-1.Save the provided code in a file named 'camera3.py'
+1. Save the provided code in a file named 'camera3.py'

 ### Step 5: Run the Code